 • Ease of exit in the market

-The investor does not buy the home that he likes the most, he buys the one that it works better in numbers.
-Aesthetics, distribution or even the emotional environment take a backseat.
+The investor does not buy the home he likes the most, buy the one it works better in numbers.
+The aesthetics, the distribution or even the emotional environment take a backseat.

 When you buy to live, the logic changes completely.
 The home stops being an asset and becomes a living space.
 Here, daily comfort, the environment and the feeling of well-being outweigh any profitability calculation.